jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 ## The Principle of Relative Motion

 Sometimes endeavours have been made to connect the law of acceleration with a more general principle.
 The movement of any sys- tem whatever ought to obey the same laws, whether it is referred to fixed axes or to the movable axes which are implied in uniform motion in a straight line.

-This is the principle of relative motion; it is imposed upon us for two reasons: the commonest experiment confirms it;
+This is the principle of relative motion; it is imposed upon us for 2 reasons: the commonest experiment confirms it;
 the consideration of the contrary hypothesis is singularly repugnant to the mind.

 Let us admit it then, and consider a body under the action of a force.
 The relative motion of this body with respect to an observer moving with a uniform velocity equal to the initial velocity of the body, should be iden- tical with what would be its absolute motion if it started from rest.
 We conclude that its acceleration must not depend upon its absolute velocity, and from that we at- tempt to deduce the complete law of acceleration.

 For a long time there have been traces of this proof in the regulations for the degree of B. ès Sc.
 It is clear that the attempt has failed.
-The obstacle which pre-science and hypothesis 126 vented us from proving the law of acceleration is that we have no definition of force.
+The obstacle which prevented us from proving the law of acceleration is that we have no definition of force.
 This obstacle subsists in its entirety, since the principle invoked has not furnished us with the missing definition.

 The principle of relative motion is none the less very interesting, and deserves to be considered for its own sake.
 Let us try to enunciate it in an accurate manner.
 We have said above that the accelerations of the different bodies which form part of